acr-lfr/generate-it-mockers/README.md

 ___

-Generate-It-Mockers is an opensourced project from [acrontum](https://www.acrontum.de/), tested on NodeJS 12 LTS.
+Generate-It-Mockers is an opensourced project from [acrontum](https://www.acrontum.de/), tested on the current NodeJS LTS release.